DLF Events

 DLF Resources

-• 2016 Guide to Creating Accessible Presentations: to help you effectively engage with this diverse and dynamic community, the DLF Forum Inclusivity Committee offers these practical recommendations for creating accessible presentations.
+• Creating Accessible Presentations: to help you effectively engage with this diverse and dynamic community, the DLF Committee for Equity and Inclusion and Digital Accessibility Working Group offer these practical recommendations for creating accessible presentations.

 • 2018 DLF Social Event Checklist: the DLF Forum Inclusivity Committee’s checklist designed to help you to evaluate possible social event venues to ensure that they are inclusive and welcoming for all participants.